scirate/scirate/README.markdown

 A rewrite of [Dave Bacon's](http://dabacon.org) SciRate in Ruby on Rails, previously developed by Dave Bacon, [Bill Rosgen](http://intractable.ca/bill/) and [Aram Harrow](http://www.mit.edu/~aram/).
 Currently being expanded upon by [Draftable](https://draftable.com/).

-The older production site is deployed at [https://scirate3.herokuapp.com/](https://scirate3.herokuapp.com/).
-A more recent testing version can be found at [http://scirate-dev.draftable.com/](https://scirate-dev.draftable.com/).
+The production site is deployed at [https://scirate.com/](https://scirate.com/).
+A staging instance which copies the live database every day can be found at [http://scirate-dev.draftable.com/](https://scirate-dev.draftable.com/).

 ## Contributing